GalynaM/python-APIs-challenge/README.md

 # python-APIs-challenge

+## This project analyses the weather of 500+ cities across the world of varying distance from the equator.
+## OpenWeather API is used to retrieve weather data
+## Google Places API is used to find locations of Hotels in cities with the best weather.

 Initial files added
 Random selection of over 500 cities is added
 Calls to OpenWeather APIs are added to retrieve weather selected cities